Burnout recovery coach with curly hair smiling, wearing red shirt against yellow background.

 I’m writing vulnerable things about myself on the internet because it didn’t have to be that hard for me - and it doesn’t have to be that hard for you, either.

-Burnout wasn’t the problem - burnout was information.
-It was a flashing warning sign that something - many somethings - wasn’t working.
+Burnout wasn’t the problem - burnout was just information.

 Fortunately, I eventually listened.